853866252/django-monitio/README.md

 #### Subject and email notifications ####

-Using `persistent_messages.add_message`, you can also add a subject line to the message.
+Using `monitio.add_message`, you can also add a subject line to the message.
 You can also set if you want an email notification to be sent.
 The following message will be stored as a message in the database and also sent to the email address associated with the current user:

-    persistent_messages.add_message(request, persistent_messages.INFO, 'Message body', subject='Please read me', email=True)
+    monitio.add_message(request, monitio.INFO, 'Message body', subject='Please read me', email=True)

 **Note!** Email notifications at the moment are too simple, I don't recommend using them, I'm not.